QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 The iterative approach mandated by the RFC 1034 is

-* A client is asking the IP of `www.example.com` to the root server `.`
+* A client is asking for the IP of `www.example.com` to the root server `.`
-* The root server tell him to ask `.com`, and give the IP of `.com`
+* The root server tells him to ask `.com`, and give the IP of `.com`
-* The client asks `.com`, which responds with the IP of `example.com`
+* The client asks `.com`, which answers with the IP of `example.com`
-* The client asks `example.com`, which responds with the IP we were looking for
+* The client asks `example.com`, which answers with the IP we were looking for

-But, in practice, to reduce traffic, and not put a heavy pressure on the root servers, practices such as caching are used.
+In practice, to reduce traffic, and not put pressure on the root servers, DNS records are cached.
 </details>

 See also: [An Introduction to DNS Terminology, Components, and Concepts